RENCI/tx-vis/README.md

 ```

 ### how to add new mapper
+In the following, `any` is any json serializable type.

 `pdsphenotypemapping/clinical_feature.py`

-in the `mapping` dict, add your entry
+In the `mapping` dict, add your entry

-each entry is a pair of a function for retrieving data and a function for mapping data
+Each entry is a pair of a function for retrieving data and a function for mapping data

-the function for retrieving data should have the following signature:
+The function for retrieving data should have the following signature:

 ```
 string * # patient id
 string -> # data provider plugin id
 Either any any # data for the function for mapping data
 ```

-utility functions for retrieving data
+Utility functions for retrieving data

 ```
 get_observation: